textX/textX/docs/grammar.md

 the rule's name.
 Currently, they are used to alter parser configuration for whitespace handling on the rule level.

+Rule modifiers act on the current rule and all rules referenced inside the rule (recursively): unless a refrenced rule has an explicit rule modifier, the currently active modifier state is propagated to referenced rules.

 There are two rule modifiers at the moment:

 * **skipws, noskipws** - are used to enable/disable whitespace skipping during